The Slovenian city of Ljubljana (yoob yee AH nah) spent most of World War II in solitary confinement.

 After the war Slovenia joined the Kingdom of Serbs, Croats and Slovenes, a forerunner of Yugoslavia.

 A resistance movement, the Slovene Partisans, sprang up.
 Italy and Germany countered with extreme brutality.
 Suspects were executed.
 Villages were burned.
-Twenty-five-thousand citizens, 7.5% of the population, died in Italy’s concentration camps.
+Twenty-five thousand citizens, 7½ percent of the population, died in Italy’s concentration camps.

 After the war, Slovenia helped found the Republic of Yugoslavia.
 Then, in 1991, the territory seceded and declared its independence.
 In 2004, Slovenia joined both NATO and the European Union.